Understanding Herbal Preparations- Decoctions

 Then, slowly bring to a gentle simmer.
 Lightly simmer at least 20 minutes, up to 40

-Last, strain herbs and cool to desired temperature.
+Last, strain herbs and cool to the desired temperature.

-Note- These same herbs can be reused several times until they loose flavor.
-Many people even have a dedicated infusion pot and keep their herbs in the pot from day-to-day.
+Note- These same herbs can be reused several times until they lose flavor.
+Many people even have a dedicated pot and keep their herbs in it from day to day.

-Make sure any leftover tea goes in the fridge within 24 hours and is discarded after 36 hours.
+Make sure any leftover tea is refrigerated within 24 hours and discarded after 36 hours.

 How is a Decotion Used?

-An herbal decotion can be used as a drink or in several other ways such as:
+An herbal decoction can be used as a drink or in several other ways, such as:

 - Herbal syrups